 When the Santa Fe Railroad arrived in the 1880s, a depot was built that facilitated the movement of livestock, hay, general merchandise, and passengers to and from the developing city.
 More transportation arrived in the city when the first alignment of Route 66 came through in 1925.
 Before long a number of services cropped up in the city.

 Today, the Los Lunas area has numerous opportunities to peek into the past, not only the “recent” past of vintage Route 66 but also into the history of prehistoric Ancient Puebloan Indians and Spanish Explorers.

-While in Los Lunas be sure to check out The Luna-Otero Mansion, dating back to 1881.
-Preserved today serving as a fine restaurant, the Mansion is listed on the National Register of Historic Places.
-Steaks, great hot chili, and exquisite desserts are its claim to fame for those with a ravished stomach.
-For others, who may be looking for an altogether different experience, the old mansion is said to be haunted by Josefita Otero.
+While in Los Lunas be sure to check out The Luna-Otero Mansion, dating back to 1881 and listed on the National Register of Historic Places.
+The old mansion is said to be haunted by Josefita Otero.
 Believe it or not.